jts/cbw-idge-2023/instructions.md

 bash ../bin/downsample.sh -a ../etc/accessions.txt -r ../covid-19-signal
 ```

 This script will take our list of accessions (-a) and the location of the SIGNAL repository (-r) and produce another directory called `raw_reads_downsampled`, which you can verify with `ls`.
-Also, if you run `ls raw_reads_downsamples`, you should be able to see a series of FASTQ files, including "R1" and matching "R2" files.
+Also, if you run `ls raw_reads_downsampled`, you should be able to see a series of FASTQ files, including "R1" and matching "R2" files.

 Navigate to the `covid-19-signal` directory where our results will be located (subject to change given filesystem...) and activate the conda environment required to run both `SIGNAL` and `ncov-tools`:

 ```
 cd ../covid-19-signal
 conda activate signalcovtools
 ```

 In order to run SIGNAL, we first need to prepare two files: a configuration file, where all of our assembly parameters will be assigned, and a sample table, which will list the indivdual samples and the location of corresponding R1 and R2 FASTQs.
-Remember that our sequencing data is located one directory level up (i.e., `../Module4/raw_data`).
+Remember that our sequencing data is located one directory level up (i.e., `../Module4/raw_reads_downsampled`).
 Generating the required files can all be done using doing the following:

 ```
-python signalexe.py --directory ../Module4/raw_data --config-only
+python signalexe.py --directory ../Module4/raw_reads_downsampled --config-only
 ```

-If you run `ls` you should see `raw_data_config.yaml` and `raw_data_sample_table.csv`.
+If you run `ls` you should see `raw_reads_downsampled_config.yaml` and `raw_reads_downsamples_sample_table.csv` files have been created.
+You can use `more` or `less` to examine the input files.

+(Need confirmation of `data` directory for SIGNAL to work)

 ## Reference-based assembly using SIGNAL

 Using our configuatrion file as input, we can begin our assembly of SARS-CoV-2 sequencing reads.
 Run the following:

 ```
-python signalexe.py --configfile raw_data_config.yaml --cores 4 all postprocess
+python signalexe.py --configfile raw_reads_downsampled_config.yaml --cores 4 all postprocess
 ```

 We can now start assessing the quality of our assembly.
 We typically measure the quality of an assembly using three factors: